yevagupta/Stock-Price-Forecasting-with-Machine-Learning/README.md

 ## Model Evaluation and Results <a name="model-evaluation-and-results"></a>

-To evaluate the performance of the model, we use the **Root Mean Square Error (RMSE)** metric.
+To evaluate the performance of the model, I use the **Root Mean Square Error (RMSE)** metric.
 The lower the RMSE value, the more accurate the model's predictions are.